Thursday, May 2, 2024

 spruce in the round,

-airs of storm-moistened leaves,
+airs of rain-moistened leaves,

-glisteny to the touch.
+glisteny to touch.

 floating, it feels,

-as if aloft in a drape
+as if aloft in a drape,

-of vines on a cloud,
+vines on a cloud,

-fronded tones of fern
+frond-tones of fiddle fern

 and cobweb-drizzle.